Harlem: Culture

 From 1965 until 2007, the community was home to the Harlem Boys Choir, a touring choir and education program for young boys, most of whom are black.
 The Girls Choir of Harlem was founded in 1989, and closed with the Boys Choir.

 From 1967 to 1969, the Harlem Cultural Festival took place in Mount Morris Park.
 Another name for this festival is "Black Woodstock".
 Artists like Stevie Wonder, The 5th Dimension, and Gladys Knight performed here.

 Harlem is also home to the largest African American Day Parade, which celebrates the culture of African diaspora in America.
-The parade was started up in the spring of 1969 with Congressman Adam Clayton Powell, Jr. as the Grand Marshal of the first celebration.
+The parade was started up in the spring of 1969 with Congressman Adam Clayton Powell Jr. as the Grand Marshal of the first celebration.

 Arthur Mitchell, a former dancer with the New York City Ballet, established Dance Theatre of Harlem as a school and company of classical ballet and theater training in the late 1960s.
 The company has toured nationally and internationally.
 Generations of theater artists have gotten a start at the school.

 By the 2010s, new dining hotspots were opening in Harlem around Frederick Douglass Boulevard.
 At the same time, some residents fought back against the powerful waves of gentrification the neighborhood is experiencing.
 In 2013, residents staged a sidewalk sit-in to protest a five-days-a-week farmers market that would shut down Macombs Place at 150th Street.

 Uptown Night Market was founded in 2021 to celebrate cuisine, community, and culture.
 It is one of the largest night markets in Manhattan.
 The main attractions include musical performances, arts and crafts shows, and food.

 Music

 Many R&B/Soul groups and artists formed in Harlem.
-The Main Ingredient, Frankie Lymon & The Teenagers, Black Ivory, Cameo, Keith Sweat, Freddie Jackson, Alyson Williams, Johnny Kemp, Teddy Riley and others got their start in Harlem.
+The Main Ingredient, Frankie Lymon & The Teenagers, Black Ivory, Cameo, Keith Sweat, Freddie Jackson, Alyson Williams, Johnny Kemp, Teddy Riley, Dave Wooley, and others got their start in Harlem.

 Manhattan's contributions to hip-hop stems largely from artists with Harlem roots such as Doug E. Fresh, Big L, Kurtis Blow, The Diplomats, Mase or Immortal Technique.
 Harlem is also the birthplace of popular hip-hop dances such as the Harlem shake, toe wop, and Chicken Noodle Soup.

 Harlem's classical music birthed organizations and chamber ensembles such as Roberta Guaspari's Opus 118, Harlem Chamber Players, Omnipresent Music Festival BIPOC Musicians Festival, Harlem Quartet, and musicians such as violinist Edward W. Hardy.